pagasa-parser/pods/docs/disaster-event/cyclones.md

 WMO Publication No. 9, Volume C, Chapter I, Catalogue of Meteorological Bulletins.

 ### Peak information

 Peak information is stored in the `peak` property.

-This property **MUST** be set to the [meteorological information object](#meteorological-information) at which the tropical cyclone is at its lowest minimum central pressure.
+* This property **MUST** be set to the [meteorological information object](#meteorological-information) at which the tropical cyclone is at its lowest minimum central pressure.
+* This **MUST NOT** refer to a point in the future.
+* This **MUST** have its `valid_since` property set to the time at which the peak intensity was achieved.
+* This **MUST** have its `valid_until` property set to the time at which the
+* peak intensity was no longer valid.
+* In the event that a minimum central pressure is reached multiple times, the peak information **MUST** be set to the earliest time at which the lowest minimum central pressure was achieved.

 ### Current information

 Current information is stored in the `current` property.
 This property **MUST** be set to the current [meteorological information object](#meteorological-information) for the tropical cyclone, or `false` if the cyclone is no longer active.